-Chenoa Fund is an affordable housing program administered by CBC Mortgage Agency (CBCMA), a federally chartered governmental entity.
-CBCMA specializes in providing down payment assistance (DPA) for borrowers receiving a FHA insured first mortgage.
+Chenoa Fund is an affordable housing program administered by CBC Mortgage Agency (CBCMA), a federally chartered government entity.
+CBCMA specializes in providing down payment assistance (DPA) for borrowers receiving a FHA-insured first mortgage.

-CBCMA has a mission to increase affordable and sustainable homeownership, specifically for creditworthy, low- and moderate-income individuals.
-CBCMA partners with reputable mortgage lenders on a correspondent basis to provide down payment funds for qualified home buyers in the form of second mortgages.
+CBCMA has a mission to increase affordable and sustainable homeownership specifically for creditworthy, low- to moderate-income individuals.
+CBCMA partners with reputable mortgage lenders on a correspondent basis to provide down payment funds for qualified homebuyers in the form of second mortgages.
 All assistance is provided in compliance with FHA guidelines.

 How do you qualify for the Chenoa Fund DPA Edge: Soft Second product?

-In order to qualify for this particular Chenoa Fund DPA Edge: Soft Second product, you must meet program criteria, including the following:
+In order to qualify for the Chenoa Fund DPA Edge: Soft Second product, you must meet program criteria, including the following:

 - Minimum credit score of 620

-- Qualifying income is equal or less than 115% of the area median income for the county in which the you will live (Note: If you make more than 115% median income, ask about the Chenoa Fund Repayable Second program.)
+- Qualifying income is equal to or less than 115% of the area median income (AMI) for the county in which the you will live (note: If you make more than 115% median income, ask about the Chenoa Fund DPA Edge: Repayable Second program.)

 What is the second lien on the property?

 The lien is for the down payment assistance, which is referred to as the second mortgage.
-This is a 30-year term at a zero percent interest rate.
+This second mortgage has a 30-year term at a 0% interest rate.
 You, as the borrower, will not be required to make any payments on the second.
-The second can be 100% forgiven after you make 36 consecutive on-time payments to the first FHA mortgage.
+The second can be 100% forgiven after you make 36 consecutive on-time payments on the first FHA mortgage.

 What is meant by the loan is forgiven after 36 consecutive on-time payments?

-For example, if you receive $10,000 for a down payment under the Chenoa Fund DPA Edge: Soft Second product, when you make 36 consecutive on-time payments to the FHA 1st mortgage, you may provide evidence of these payments in the form of a payment history to CBCMA.
-Once confirmed by CBCMA, the $10,000 loan is forgiven.
-If you are 30-days or greater late in making a payment, the 36 consecutive on-time payment period will start over.
+For example, if you receive $10,000 for a down payment under the Chenoa Fund DPA Edge: Soft Second product, you make, after you make 36 consecutive on-time payments to the FHA 1st mortgage, provide evidence of these payments to CBCMA in the form of a payment history.
+Once confirmed by CBCMA, the $10,000 loan is forgiven entirely.
+If you are 30 days or more late in making a payment, the period of 36 consecutive on-time payments will start over.

 What happens if the borrower refinances the first mortgage before the 36 consecutive payments have been met?